New students may commence at any time throughout the year. All music lessons are carried out one-on-one weekly during the school term.

 60-Minute Lesson: $680 / 10 week term

-There is also a quarterly resource fee of $25 added to each account which will provide a subscription to Piano Explorer, recital venue fees and the use of online resources and photocopying.
+There is also a quarterly resource fee of $25 added to each account which assists with subscriptions to various learning platforms, recital venue fees and the use of online resources and photocopying.

 Group lessons are also available throughout the terms and summer holidays at a cost of $15 per student.